3+3 BS/JD Pre-Law Program

 3+3 BS/JD Timetable

-• When applying to RIT, indicate your interest in Pre-Law on your RIT or Common Application.
-This ensures your application to be reviewed by RIT Admissions for either the 3+3 RIT/Syracuse University College of Law or the University at Buffalo School of Law program.
+• When applying to RIT, indicate your interest in Pre-Law on your RIT or Common Application and select the BS/JD 3+3 program.
+This ensures your application will be reviewed by RIT Admissions for the 3+3 RIT/Syracuse University College of Law and the University at Buffalo School of Law program.

 • If eligible, you will receive an email inviting you to participate.
-Follow up with Admissions to declare your intent to participate.
+Click the “Access Reply Form” link in this email by June 1 to declare your intent to participate and secure your spot in the 3+3 program.

 • Work with your academic advisor and the pre-law faculty advisor to select the required courses for your degree program, as well as general education and elective classes that will be beneficial preparation for law school.